sodascience/metasyn/Blogpost.md

 With our MetaFrame in place, we can use it to generate synthetic data.
 To do so, we can call `synthesize` on our MetaFrame, and pass in the amount of rows of data that we want to generate.
 This will return a DataFrame with synthetic data, that is similar to our original dataset.

 ```python
 # generate synthetic data
 syn_df = mf.synthesize(5)
 ```

 That's it!
-You can now read, analyze, modify, use and share this DataFrame as you would with any other - knowing that it does not contain any sensitive data!
+You can now read, analyze, modify, use and share this DataFrame as you would with any other -- knowing that it is rather unlikely to leak private information (though if you need actual formal privacy guarantees, look at [our disclosure control plugin](https://github.com/sodascience/metasyn-disclosure-control)).

 ### Step 5: Exporting the MetaFrame
-Let's say we want to go one step further, and also share the MetaFrame alongside our synthetic data.
+Let's say we want to go one step further, and also share the an auditable representation of the MetaFrame alongside our synthetic data.
 We can easily do so by exporting it to a JSON file.

 These exported files follow the [Generative Metadata Format (GMF)](https://github.com/sodascience/generative_metadata_format).
 This is a format that was designed to be easy-to-read and understand.